Five things to know about how the Conservatives will choose their new leader

-OTTAWA - Today is the last day for ballots in the Conservative party leadership race to be submitted.
-A winner will be revealed on Sunday night.
+OTTAWA - The deadline to submit ballots in the Conservative party leadership race to be has passed.
+The winner will be revealed on Sunday night.

-Here are five things to know about how a new leader will be chosen from among the four people on the ballot.
+Here are five things to know about how a new leader will be chosen from among the four candidates vying to replace outgoing leader Andrew Scheer.

 Eligible voters

 The party says 269,469 are eligible to vote in the Conservative leadership.
-As of Wednesday, over 150,000 ballots had been received, which is more than were cast in total during the 2017 leadership race.
+As of midday Friday, over 165,000 ballots had been received, which is more than were cast in total during the 2017 leadership race.

 Mail-in ballots